pankajku-iiit/algpred3/README.md

 ## Acknowledgements

-We acknowledge the developers and users of AlgPred series for continuous feedback and improvements.
+We acknowledge the developers and users of the AlgPred series for continuous feedback and improvements.

 ---